rage/tmc-vscode/CONTRIBUTING.md

 ## Testing

-### Unit tests

-#### Integration

-The integration tests use a mock backend which needs to be initialised.
+The tests use a mock backend which needs to be initialised.
 Run `cd backend && npm run setup` to do so.
-The integration tests can be run with `npm run test`.
+The tests can be run with `npm run test`.
 If you get a `Connection error: TypeError`, make sure the backend is running.

-#### Playwright

 1. `npm run webpack:watch` to keep building the extension while writing code while VSCode is closed.